United We Care | A Super App for Mental Wellness

 Introduction

 Social Anxiety disorder or social phobia is characterized as avoidance or extreme fear of social situations.
 If left untreated, social anxiety disorder can have serious repercussions.
-Since it is such a huge problem, one of the solutions for it is Cognitive behavior therapy (CBT).
+Since it is such a huge problem, one of the solutions for it is Cognitive behaviour therapy (CBT).
 CBT is considered the best approach and has shown remarkable success in tackling the issue.

-CBT for Social Anxiety
+CBT For Social Anxiety

 To build tolerance for anxiety-inducing social situations, we use hierarchical exposure therapy to get out of one’s comfort zone.
-The best thing about CBT is that it teaches people to become their own therapists.
+The best thing about CBT is that it teaches people to become their therapists.
 And teaches the long-lasting skills that can be used as coping mechanisms.

 CBT Exercises for Social Anxiety

-The treatment in CBT involves confronting feared social situations or scenarios in a systematic manner.
-We start this with the least anxiety-provoking situation first.
-So, the exposure is done repeatedly until the social situation gives less anxiety.
-And then, the individual moves on to the next fear in the hierarchy of fears.
+The treatment in CBT involves confronting feared social situations or scenarios systematically.
+We start by exposing the least anxiety-provoking situation first.
+The exposure is repeated until the social situation causes less anxiety.
+Then, the individual moves on to the next fear in the hierarchy of fears.
+Behavioural experiments are used to test beliefs in real-life social interactions using objective evidence gathering.
+To reduce the symptoms of anxiety, techniques like Deep Breathing and Progressive muscle relaxation can be really helpful.

 Why Does CBT Work for Social Anxiety